dksasaki/py-model-framework/README.md

 This framework creates the input data for our model.
 It is written in Python.

+(it follows the Don't Repeat Yourself principle when coding - DRY)

 #### WHAT CAN BE DONE WITH THIS FRAMEWORK?

 This framework creates the TS and elevation boundaries and TS initial condition of your model by: